Stay in Range: Deeper Into Bulletproofs

 • Random challenges (x,y,zx,y,z) to tie every equation together and prevent cheating

-• Polynomial commitments to hide the data while keeping all relationships consistent
+• Commitments to hide the data while keeping all relationships consistent

 • And finally, the Inner Product Argument to verify everything efficiently and compactly